lkilcommons/OvationPyme/readme.md

 DOY is done on both hemispheres seperately with the southern hemisphere weighting calculated for DOY_S = 365-DOY, and then the hemispheres are combined.

+2. Compute estimated ionospheric height-integrated conductivity (conductance) using the technique used by Ellen Cousins et. al. (2015), which uses the Robinson emperical relationship mapping conductance to a function of total electron energy flux and average energy, using Ovation's diffuse aurora.

 ## Future Features To Be Added (beyond IDL version):
-1. Estimated ionospheric height-integrated conductivity (conductance) using the technique used by Ellen Cousins et. al. (2015), which uses the Robinson emperical relationship mapping conductance to a function of total electron energy flux and average energy.
 2. Spatial numerical derivatives of conductance (derivatives in magnetic latitude and magnetic local time directions).

 ## Installation Instructions